maddy-willett/data-engineering-zoomcamp/README.md

 * BigQuery vs. PostgreSQL
   * *What is it:* A shift from a traditional Row-Oriented Relational Database (Postgres) designed for transactional tasks (OLTP) to a Columnar Data Warehouse (BigQuery) optimized for massive analytical processing (OLAP).
-  * *Key takeaway:* While Postgres struggles with complex aggregations on large datasets, BigQuery excels at analytical speed because its columnar storage only reads the specific columns needed, and its serverless architecture allows it to scale to thousands of CPUs instantly—something a single Postgres instance simply cannot do.
+  * *Key takeaway:* While Postgres struggles with complex aggregations on large datasets, BigQuery excels at analytical speed because its columnar storage only reads the specific columns needed, and its serverless architecture allows it to scale to thousands of CPUs instantly, something a single Postgres instance simply cannot do.
 ---